 - 1. A cover page, as outlined above. - 2.
 Technical Approach: An in-depth discussion of Offeror's technical approach to providing the services outlined in Section B, along with a clear statement of whether or not Offeror's performance of the Contract will comply with all requirements stated in this RFP, and the USAC Terms and Conditions set forth in Section C. Offerors must submit a detailed response to this RFP.
-Any deviations from, or exceptions to, the requirements in this RFP, including the USAC Terms or Conditions set forth in Section C must be clearly identified in a separate Attachment to the proposal.
+Offeror must clearly state whether it will comply with all requirements stated in this RFP, including the USAC Terms and Conditions set forth in Section C, and provide detailed information about how it will fulfill the requirements of the RFP.
+Any deviations from, or exceptions to, the requirements in this RFP, including the USAC Terms or Conditions set forth in Section C, must be clearly identified in a separate Attachment to the proposal.